boldbi/bold-bi-docs/docs/faq/change-the-user-after-installing-bold-bi-on-linux.md

 ---

 # How to Change the user after installing Bold Bi On Linux?
-1. Edit the service of Bold BI apps using following command.
+1. To edit the service of Bold BI apps, use the following command:

     `systemctl edit --full <boldbi-service-name>`